MicrosoftDocs/msteams-docs/msteams-platform/resources/samesite-cookie-update.md

 ## Third party cookies deprecation

-All third party cookies set in the top-level domain are blocked when that domain is embedded in an iframe.
+All third party cookies set in the top-level domain are blocked when that domain is embedded in an `iframe`.
 This third party cookie deprecation is starting to roll out for all major browsers, with Chrome currently at a 1% rollout and other major browsers like Firefox and Safari to follow.

 This deprecation impacts a common scenario in which the external app is rendered within Teams in various entry points like personal apps, channel tabs, and conversational tabs.

 ### Pop-out authentication scenario

-Pop-out authentication scenarios are a common method for apps to authenticate using different identity providers like Google Auth and Facebook Auth.
+Pop-out authentication scenarios are a common method for apps to authenticate using different identity providers like Facebook Login and Google Identity.
 Here's how it works:

-1. The rendered iframe triggers a popup that loads the selected authentication provider sign-in page.
+1. The rendered `iframe` triggers a popup that loads the selected authentication provider sign-in page.
 1. After the user logs in, the popup redirects to the domain of the opening app, where an authentication cookie is set, and the popup closes.
-1. These cookies are used inside the embedded iframe to authenticate the user.
+1. These cookies are used inside the embedded `iframe` to authenticate the user.

-Pop-out authentication doesn't break with third party cookie deprecation because:
+Pop-out authentication isn't affected by third-party cookie deprecation, for the following reasons:

-* Chromium-based browsers like Chrome, Microsoft Edge, and Firefox allow access to cookies that are unpartitioned, secure, and `SameSite=None`.
-This is true when the cookies are set in a popped-out window from the iframe to be accessible in the iframe.
+* Chromium-based browsers like Google Chrome and Microsoft Edge allow access to cookies that are unpartitioned, secure, and `SameSite=None`.
+This is true when the cookies are set in a popped-out window from the `iframe` to be accessible in the `iframe`.

-* The browsers that aren't Chromium-based align their cookie deprecation with Chromium-based browsers.
+* The browsers that aren't Chromium-based such as Firefox align their cookie deprecation with Chromium-based browsers.

 The cookie app simulates this scenario.
 To use the cookie app:

-1. Embed the cookie app in an iframe.
+1. Embed the cookie app in an `iframe`.
 1. Use the pop-out button to pop it out as a first-party domain.
 1. Navigate to the partitioned cookie page.
 1. Select **Set Cookies Using API**.

 This action sets multiple cookies with a combination of secure, SameSite, and partitioned attributes.
-Only `SameSite=None`, secure, and unpartitioned cookies are accessible within the iframe.
+Only `SameSite=None`, secure, and unpartitioned cookies are accessible within the `iframe`.

-The following screenshot represents the cookies accessible in the embedded iframe when set from the top-level popped-out window of the iframe’s URL:
+The following screenshot represents the cookies accessible in the embedded `iframe` when set from the top-level popped-out window of the `iframe`’s URL:

 :::image type="content" source="../assets/images/3p-cookies.png" alt-text="Screenshot shows you the third party cookies app in Microsoft Teams.":::

 ### Actions required for cookies set by iframe

-Any cookies set by the embedded iframe must pass the partitioned attribute as false.
-As chromium-based browsers enable CHIPS (Cookies Having Independent Partitioned State), cookies that have a missing partitioned attribute won't be set.
+Embedded `iframes` must set cookies with the partitioned attribute as false.
+Chromium-based browsers enable CHIPS (Cookies Having Independent Partitioned State), so they won't set cookies that are missing the partitioned attribute.

 ## See also